lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ---
 layout: post
 title: "Solving a Complex iOS TableView Part 2"
-date: 2017-05-13
+date: 2017-06-02
 ---

 ## Introduction

-In part 1, I introduced a solution to solve A Complex tableView.

-In part 2, I want to improve the Complex iOS TableView solution to refactor the code in three ways:
+In part 1, I introduced a solution to solving a complex tableView.
+In part 2, I want to improve the solution by refactoring the code in three ways.
+I want to:

-- remove more responsibilities from the ViewController and distribute them into new or existing classes
+- remove even more responsibilities from the ViewController and distribute them into new or existing classes
-- take advantage of a few key Swift features, and
+- take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions
-- redistribute the conversion of both the input and output data.
+- redistribute the code which converts the input and output data.

-The complete app which demonstrates this refactoring can can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).
+The complete app which demonstrates this refactoring can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).

 ## Responsibilities of the ViewController

 The main responsibility of a viewController is to configure the layout and content of its associated views and respond  to user interaction with those views.
 Pretty straightforward.

-In reality, most view controllers end up being a repository of all of the code that the view controller is dependent on, including aspects such as:
+In reality, most view controllers end up being a repository of all of the code that the view controller implementation is dependent on, including aspects such as:

 - data access, local or remote